sriramryali/16-bit-ALU-verilog/README.md

 - shifts use b[3:0] : 0 - 15
 - as of now, rotate operates by 1-bit
 - see source code comments for detailed operation descriptions
-- WIDTH'd0 (parameterized literal width) isn't supported by icarus, so use {WIDTH{1'b0}} in that case

 # ALU testbench documentation